contensis/docs-delivery-dotnet/model/node-methods.md

 ## Entry

-Gets the entry instance if one has been assigned
+Gets the entry instance if one has been assigned.
+The language for the entry will match the language of the node.

 ### Syntax